Deathzill/CS151-Library-Management-System-Gamers/README.md

 ## Running the application from JAR
 If you'd like to run the application from a JAR file instead
+1. Build the project in your IDE
-1. Navigate to CS151-Library-Management-System-Gamers>out>artifacts>CS151_Library_Management_System_Gamers_jar
+2. Navigate to CS151-Library-Management-System-Gamers>out>artifacts>CS151_Library_Management_System_Gamers_jar
-2. Run the JAR
+3. Run the JAR
-3. This jar will create its own .json database independent from the one created if you run it manually.
+4. This jar will create its own .json database independent from the one created if you run it manually.
 It will be stored in the same folder

 ## Usage
 Here's a quick guide to using the Library Management System: